derekparker/go-pear/README.md

 Will change the git configuration to use just your id.

+### To remove local pear configuration

+	$ pear -u

+This will unset local user configuration and fall back to the global configuration.

 ### So you like giving credit

 	$ pear chriserin derekparker briandunn jackchristenson jonallured andrewdennis joshdavey